 (lodged with FWC on 01.04.22) "Accordingly, it is our recommendation that a 2.5 - 3 per cent increase would be appropriate in the current economic environment, in addition to the 0.5 per cent Superannuation Guarantee increase due on 1 July 2022."
 "That the Expert Panel continue with staggered dates for Award increases in line with last year's approach, while industries that have been significantly impacted by the pandemic continue to recover."
-"Further, given the uneven performance across the economy, it is our recommendation that the staggered dates for Award increases in line with last year's approach continue this year, while industries that have been significantly impacted by the pandemic continue to recover."
+"Further, given the uneven performance across the economy, it is our recommendation that the staggered dates for Award increases in line with endustries that have been significantly continue this year, while industries that have been significantly continue this year, while industries that have been significantly continue to recover."
 Master Grocers Australia and Timber Merchants Australia (lodged with FWC on 29.03.22) "does not support any increase to the minimum award wages in 2022." "if the Panel determines that there should be a uniform percentage increase to minimum wages payable under modern awards, MGA TMA alternatively submits that awarding a modest increase of 0.5% would be appropriate."
 "MGA TMA will therefore be seeking further restraint in respect of any wage increases in the coming year.
 Any increase in minimum award wage in 2022 would severely damage the continuing viability of many small businesses as they grapple with the ongoing threat of COVID-19 and the recovery process."
 "In this submission, MGA TMA intends to present evidence to the Fair Work Commission (the Commission) that will show there will be damaging consequences for many small businesses if wages are increased to an unsustainable level."
 "MGA TMA does not support any increase to the minimum wages in the General Retail Industry Award (GRIA and the Timber Industry Award (TIA) in 2022."
 "MGA TMA does not support any increase to the minimum award wages in 2022.
-However, if the Panel determines that there should be a uniform percentage increase to minimum wages payable under modern awards, MGA TMA alternatively submits that awarding a modest increase of 0.5% would be appropriate."
-"MGA TMA urges the Panel to consider these factors and not award an increase to wages in 2022/2023, to allow independent supermarkets, liquor, timber and hardware stores to remain viable and serve as an important source of employment in Australia."
-Restaurant and Catering Industry (lodged with FWC on 28.03.22) • "no change to the minimum wage" "Consultation with R&CA Members found that an overwhelming majority of Members seek no change to the current minimum wage.
+However, if the Panel determines that there should be a uniform percentage increase to minimum wages payable under modern awards, MGA TMA alternatively submits that awarding a modest increase to wages in 2022/2023, to allow independent supermarkets, liquor, timber and hardware stores to remain viable and serve as an important source of employment in Australia."
+Restaurant and Catering Industry (lodged with FWC on 28.03.22) "no change to the minimum wage" • "Consultation with R&CA Members found that an overwhelming majority of Members seek no change to the current minimum wage.
 It is R&CA's submission on behalf of this responses from R&CA Members, that there be no change to the minimum wage in the 2021-22 Annual Wage Review decision"